meerklass/MeerFish/README.md

 > To survey the Universe at radio wavelengths we have **MeerKAT**<br/>
 > For providing updated Fisher forecasts we have **MeerFish**

-The paper accompanying this code *Multipole expansion for HI intensity mapping experiments: simulations and modelling* can be found below:
+The paper accompanying this code *Precision cosmology with forthcoming HI intensity mapping surveys* can be found below:
 > [https://arxiv.org/abs/????.?????]

 ## Code developers: